ojowinter/test/doc/transform.md

  - desugar named returns to local vars with uniq names

- - make zero-initialization of vars explicit
+ - make zero-initialization of vars explicit [OK]

 + Substitute "var" by "let" for local variables, when browsers use ECMAScript 6